parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

    set_property -dict {PACKAGE_PIN P2 IOSTANDARD LVCMOS33} [get_ports {SW7}]
    ```

-   Observe the pin and I/O standard assignments in the I/O Ports tab.You can also assign the pin by selecting its entry (SW7) in the I/O ports tab, and dragging it to the Package view, and placing it at the P2 (Boolean) location.
+   Observe the pin and I/O standard assignments in the I/O Ports tab.
+You can also assign the pin by selecting its entry (SW7) in the I/O ports tab, and dragging it to the Package view, and placing it at the P2 (Boolean) location.
 You can assign the LVCMOS33 standard by selecting its entry (SW7), selecting Configure tab of the I/O Port Properties window, followed by clicking the drop-down button of the I/O standard field, and selecting LVCMOS33.

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig25.png" alt="fig13" style="zoom:67%;" />